Political party strength in West Virginia

-The following tables indicate the historic party affiliation of elected officials in the U.S. state of West Virginia, including: Governor, Secretary of State, Attorney General, State Auditor, State Treasurer, and State Agriculture Commissioner.
-The tables also indicate the historical party composition in the State Senate, State House of Delegates, Supreme Court of Appeals, State delegation to the U.S. Senate, and the State delegation to the U.S. House of Representatives.
+The following tables indicate the historic party affiliation of elected officials in the U.S. state of West Virginia, including: governor, secretary of state, attorney general, state auditor, state treasurer, and state agriculture commissioner.
+The tables also indicate the historical party composition in the state Senate, state House of Delegates, Supreme Court of Appeals, delegation to the U.S. Senate, and the delegation to the U.S. House of Representatives.
 For years in which a presidential election was held, the tables indicate which party's nominees received the state's electoral votes.